slackapi/bolt-python/docs/_tutorials/getting_started_http.md

 2. Add your Request URL.
 Slack will send HTTP POST requests corresponding to events to this [Request URL](https://api.slack.com/apis/connections/events-api#the-events-api__subscribing-to-event-types__events-api-request-urls) endpoint.
 Bolt uses the `/slack/events` path to listen to all incoming requests (whether shortcuts, events, or interactivity payloads).
 When configuring your Request URL within your app configuration, you'll append `/slack/events`, e.g. `https://<your-domain>/slack/events`. 💡 As long as your Bolt app is still running, your URL should become verified.

 > 💡 For local development, you can use a proxy service like ngrok to create a public URL and tunnel requests to your development environment.
-We've written a separate tutorial about [using ngrok with Slack for local development](https://api.slack.com/tutorials/tunneling-with-ngrok) that should help you get everything set up.
+Refer to [ngrok's getting started guide](https://ngrok.com/docs#getting-started-expose) on how to create this tunnel.
 And when you get to hosting your app, we've collected some of the most common hosting providers Slack developers use to host their apps [on our API site](https://api.slack.com/docs/hosting).

 Finally, it's time to tell Slack what events we'd like to listen for.